Quiet-Clicking-Sounds/Mead_Making_Adventures/Recipe List/1_Standard.md

   a while
 - I've been agitating 2 or 3 times a day, will stop when we finish fermenting
 - temperatures have been at a consistent 21-22°C
+- 2024-07-19 Syphoned to **Secondary** it's been long enough on the lees, will leave it in the glass demijohn for a few months
+  - got a fair bit of the lees in this one (the first to be done), it may be a good idea to do it again in a few months

 <h3> Notes </h3>